Dense Conjugacy Classes and Stability of Locally Finite Graphs: Introduction

 The flux maps of \cite{DHK} count the number of loops passing from one end to another and are defined on the subgroup of $\Maps(X)$ consisting of mapping classes which induce the identity on the end space of $X$.
 We extend the flux map construction to apply to all of $\Maps(X)$ and to count ends in addition to loops.
 Intuitively, the ends we count must satisfy a maximality condition, which we call being a \emph{greatest common divisor}, or \emph{gcd}, to ensure that the flux maps will be finite-valued.
 See Definitions~\ref{def: gcd} and~\ref{def: flux map for ends} for the precise definitions of gcds and flux maps respectively, and see Section~\ref{sec: order on ends} for a discussion of end types and the order on ends.

-\begin{theorem}[Obstructions to dense conjugacy classes] Let $X$ be a locally finite graph such that at least one of the following holds. \begin{enumerate}[(1)] \item There exist two maximal ends with a gcd which is not of Cantor type. \item There exists an end type $E(\mu)$ with $0<|E(\mu)|<\infty$. \item The genus of $X$ is finite. \end{enumerate} Then $\Maps(X)$ does not have a dense conjugacy class. \end{theorem}
+\begin{theorem}[Obstructions to dense conjugacy classes] Let $X$ be a locally finite graph such that at least one of the following holds. \begin{enumerate}[(1)] \item All maximal ends are stable and there exist two maximal ends with a gcd which is not of Cantor type. \item There exists an end type $E(\mu)$ with $1<|E(\mu)|<\infty$. \item The genus of $X$ is finite. \end{enumerate} Then $\Maps(X)$ does not have a dense conjugacy class. \end{theorem}

-The methods we employ to prove that Theorem~\ref{thm: obstructions to dense conjugacy classes} (1) implies the conclusion apply to many subgroups of $\Maps(X)$, as well; see Theorem~\ref{thm: flux map general} for the general statement.
+The methods we employ to prove that Theorem~\ref{thm: obstructions to dense conjugacy classes} (1) implies the conclusion generalize to a much less restrictive class of locally finite graphs $X$, as well as many subgroups of $\Maps(X)$; see Theorem~\ref{thm: flux map general} for the general statement.
 In particular, the following corollary follows immediately from Theorem~\ref{thm: flux map general}.

 \begin{restatable}{corollary}{PMaps} Let $X$ be a locally finite graph with more than one end accumulated by genus.
 Then P$\Maps(X)$ does not contain a dense conjugacy class. \end{restatable}

 Another group naturally associated to a locally finite graph $X$ is $\Homeo(\partial X,\partial X_g)$, the group of homeomorphisms of the end space of $X$.
 In Section~\ref{sec: homeo end space}, we give conditions under which $\Homeo(\partial X,\partial X_g)$ does and does not have a dense conjugacy class.